wingos80/thesis_notes/Master_notes.md

 	- comparing the settling time and final error in exp 1
 	- comparing sum tracking error in exp 2
 - do the weight comparisons between 4 algorithms

+### 10/5/2024

+- the single subplots dont need to be a square (too big!)
+- settling time boxplot data: